The Aesthetic Asymptotics of the Mayer Series Coefficients for a Dimer Gas on a Regular Lattice

 1) Each of the regular graphs we have dealt with in this paper has a dimension $d$, defined so that $ 2d$ is the number of edges entering each vertex.
 It is this value of $d$ we have used in computing the $b(i)$ from the given $a(i)$ by formulas in \cite{20-4}.
 We have tried to go through this computation using other values of $d$ in a sufficient number of cases that we now conjecture: Everything we did in this paper works no matter what $d$ one uses!
 One gets different $b(i)$ and $B(i)$ but the error between them asymptotically vanishes.
 Why!

 2) We have thrown our machinery at the first 20 terms in the three (incredibly long ) series in \cite{11} for the chi-HIGH expansion of the susceptibility of the Ising model on the three two dimensional lattices, the 2d rectangular lattice, the triangular lattice, and the honeycomb lattice.
-Likewise with the chi-LOW expansion of the susceptibility on the reduced square lattice, this expansion computed by Iwan Jensen using \cite{12}.
 With the $a(i)$ treated as the $a(i)$ from \cite{1-1}, and simikarly getting $b(i)$ and $B(i)$.
 BUT these $b(i)$ are all positive!
 The agreement between $b(i)$ and $B(i)$ is even more striking than in the regular graph cases of this paper.
 The following table includes these results as well as the same computations done for the number of partitions function $p(n)$.
 One can only marvel how much must be learned to explain these 'accidents'.

 \textbf{Acknowledgement} We thank David Brydges for a long discussion of encouragement and direction.
 We thank Jacques Perk for encouragement and much information on point 2) in Part 7.